-The SUSEP will be managed according to the guidelines for Central and Central/Southwest Transition Zone Row and Field Crop Preserves outlined in the SJMSCP.
-These guidelines state that the key management practice for the agricultural use of row and field crops is to grow only those crops having a canopy structure and other attributes that do not mechanically prevent foraging by raptors.
+The SDCPP will be managed according to the guidelines for Central Zone Row and Field Crop Preserves outlined in the SJMSCP.
+These guidelines state that the key management practice for the agricultural use of row and field crops is to grow only those crops having a canopy structure and other attributes that do not mechanically prevent foraging by raptors or other species covered under the SJMSCP.